 But first – what do you want to offer?
 In other words, what do you want to help others with?
 Graphic design?
 Blog management?
 Email management?

 If you’re not sure where to start, check out this incredible list of 150+ virtual assistant services!

-It has just about everything you could think of – and more, compiled into 8 pages.
+It has just about every service you could think of, and more, compiled into 8 pages.
 Definitely worth checking out if you’re confused on what exactly a virtual assistant can offer and help with.

 Next step after you’ve picked out your main services is to create a ‘work with me’ page.